sanjayhireindians/mageguru-catalog-lazyloader/README.md

 ###____________________Description____________________##
 This extension reduce loading time of categories pages by loading product images on demand and save server resources.
-Images outside of customer viewport will not be loaded before user scrolls to them.
+Images outside of Mageguru lazyloader is exclusive extension to improve the performances of the category's pages.
+Mageguru lazyloader extension reduce loading time of categories pages by loading product images on demand and save server resources.
+During page load images outside of customer viewport will not be loaded before user scrolls to them.

 ###________________Installation Process________________##